Pivot-Madagascar/pridec-docker/README.md

 docker compose run --env DISEASE_CODE="pridec_historic_CSBMalaria" --rm fetch
 ```

-### 2. Run `forecast` service
+### 4. `forecast` service to create predictions.

 For `forecast`, input must contain a `config.json` file and `external_data.csv` file.
 They can have other names, but must be in the `input` directory to work with compose.
 If their name is different, it needs to be supplied via an argument to `docker run`, as in the below example

 ```
-docker compose --verbose run --rm forecast --config "input/config.json"
+docker compose run --rm forecast --config "input/config.json"
 ```

 You should now inspect the model validation report in `output/forecast_report.html`.
-If everything seems okay, proceed to step 3 to import the data into the PRIDE-C instance.
+If everything seems okay, proceed to step 3 to import the forecast into the PRIDE-C instance.

-### 3. Run `post` service
+### 5. Run `post` service

 By default, this is always a dry run (makes no changes to an instance).
-This is to serve as a kind of double-check to make production data is only changed purposefully.
+This is to serve as a kind of double-check to ensure production data is only changed purposefully.

 ```
-docker compose --verbose run --env DRYRUN=true --rm post
+docker compose run --env DRYRUN=true --rm post post.py docker compose run --env DRYRUN=true --rm post analytics.py #launch export of analytics table
 ```

-### 4. Clean up unused containers (optional)
+### 6. Clean up unused containers (optional)

 ```
 docker compose down --remove-orphans